backstage/backstage/docs/cli/commands.md

 prepack                  Prepares a package for packaging before publishing postpack                 Restores the changes made by the prepack command

+create-github-app        Create new GitHub App in your organization (experimental)

 help [command]           display help for command
 ```